dokku/dokku/docs/troubleshooting.md

     export DOKKU_TRACE=1

 This will trace all of dokku's activity.
-If this does not help you create a pastebin or a gist containing the full log, and create an issue.
+If this does not help you, create a [gist](https://gist.github.com) containing the full log, and create an issue.

 ***